 Skip to content

-FAQ
+Docker Applications FAQ

 Best practices

-Add main scripts to runscript
+Add main logic to the run script

-Do not use latest version containers
+Do not use latest-version containers

-Create a subdirectory for each application in /home/acc
+Use a subdirectory per application in /home/aac

-Application will finish when the container runscript finishes
+Application finishes when the run script finishes

 Troubleshooting